WHAT INCOTERMS YIELD?

 CIP

 The term Carriage and Insurance Paid To, also known as CIP, is used for any mode of transportation, including multimodal transportation.
-Under this term, the seller is responsible for all transportation costs to the agreed upon place of destination, including the cost of insuring the goods during transportation, as well as for obtaining licenses and documentation for export from the nation of origin and for customs operations always for export.
+Under this term, the seller is responsible for all transportation costs to the agreed upon place of destination, including the cost of insuring the goods during transportation, as well as for obtaining licenses and documentation for export from the nation of origin and for customs clearance at all times for export.

 The risk of loss or damage of the goods passes from the buyer to the seller once the goods are delivered to the first carrier.
-However, the seller is also required to take out insurance for the benefit of the buyer to cover any loss or damage during transportation to the agreed destination.
+However, the seller is also required to take out insurance in favor of the buyer to cover any loss or damage during transportation to the agreed destination.

 The wording of this term of surrender is considered complete with an indication of the agreed place of destination (e.g., CIP Paris).